-The Wheatland Charter Academy's onsite program shares facilities with Lone Tree School (built in 1948) located at Beale Air Force Base.
+Lone Tree School was built in 1948.
 In 2002, all roofs and heating, ventilating, and air-conditioning systems were replaced.
 In 2007, all electrical transformers were replaced and major electrical work was conducted under critical hardship funds.
-Projects for 2010-2011 included a parking lot renovation, further playground updates, replaced all outdoor water fountains, installed campus cabling for technology, overhaul of classroom electrical supply and sources, and a kitchen upgrade with flooring and equipment.
-We work hard to ensure that our school is clean, safe, and functional within the available resources.
-In 2017, all WCA classrooms were updated with carpet.
-Recently, the campus is in progress with exterior painting and restroom updates.
-In 2018, four filtered water bottle stations were installed on the campus.
-In 2019, the district updated phone systems, a student art mural was added to the campus and we updated exterior horns for audible announcements.
+Projects for 2010-2011 included a parking lot renovation, further playground updates, replacement of all outdoor water fountains, installation of campus cabling for technology, overhaul of classroom electrical supply and sources, and a kitchen upgrade with flooring and equipment.
+New energy efficient lighting was added in 2014 to the entire campus to continue our progress towards an environmentally friendly campus.
+Lone Tree has a unique cafeteria mural which depicts the aircraft assigned to Beale Air Force Base.
+In 2016, we added an entry way mural for those coming into our driveway to further enhance our connectivity with our base location.
+In 2017, we began updating restroom lighting and restroom faucets.
+We also began a phased painting of the campus exterior.
+In 2018 we installed filtered water bottle filler stations in four locations on campus, continued exterior painting and continued mural painting on exterior building walls.
+In 2019, we added another student art mural, updated the phone system district wide and updated audible horn systems for exterior campus notifications.
 As part of our 2020/2021 site improvements, we have updated our HVAC systems with ionizing devices and continue painting our buildings.
-In 2021/2022, our TK - 2nd grade learning center received new carpet and we continue to adorn our campus with student created murals, this past year focused on the water cycle and local watershed.
-In 2022/2023, we continue work with the classroom thermostats.
-For 2023/2024 and going into 2024/2025, we have internet and cabling upgrades in progress, looking at campus cameras and providing repairs to some of our areas of need.
+For 2021/2022, we updated carpeting in our Kindergarten building and TK-2 Learning Center.
+For 2022/2023, continued work with updating our thermostats.
+For 2023/2024 and going into 2024/2025, we are receiving upgrades to internet, cabling, looking to add campus cameras and managing repairs of our facility.
+Our campus student-created murals are added each year to adorn our campus, with the most recent artwork to represent the water cycle and local watershed.
+We aim for our school to be clean, safe, and functional within the available resources.
 Our site has established cleaning standards.
 A summary of these standards is available through the site administrator.
+We give food service and restroom facilities the highest priority on a daily basis to ensure the health and safety of students and staff.